reframejs/reframe/docs/introduction.template.md

 !MENU_LINK /../../
 !MENU

-Reframe is a library to render React components on the server, and/or in the browser, and/or statically.
+Reframe is a library to render React views on the server, and/or in the browser, and/or statically.
-With Reframe you can more easily create static and/or universal React apps.
+Easily create static and universal React apps.
-Reframe has been designed with adaptability in mind.
+Designed with adaptability in mind.

-Reframe allows you to define pages like this;
+Reframe allows you to define pages like this:

 ~~~js
 !INLINE ../example/pages/HelloPage.html.js
 ~~~

-You can then serve the defined pages by running `reframe`;
+Running `reframe` serves the defined pages:

 ~~~shell
 $ reframe